namhyung/uftrace/doc/uftrace-report.md

 :   When `--diff` is used, 3 columns will be shown: total time, self time and call count.
 This option selects the index of the column to be used as a sort key.
 Index 0 is for original data given by the `--data` option, index 1 is for data given by the `--diff` option, and index 2 is for (percentage) differences between the two data.

 -k, \--kernel
 :   Show kernel functions as well as user functions.
 Only kernel functions called inside user functions will be shown.
+Note that this option is set by default and always shows kernel functions if exist.

 --kernel-full
 :   Show all kernel functions, including those called outside of user functions.

 \--kernel-only
-:   Show kernel functions only without user functions.
-Implies `--kernel`.
+:   Show kernel functions only (without user functions).

 -F *FUNC*, \--filter=*FUNC*
 :   Set filter to trace selected functions only.
 This option can be used more than once.
 See `uftrace-replay`(1) for an explanation of filters.